Selonka/RelationshipCol/README.md

 ## Next development steps ##
  * Refactoring
  * Add other language
- * Prepare Files for other Version if Mantis too
+ * Prepare Files for other Version of Mantis too
 ## Disclaimer ##
 Any use of this plugin is at your own risk.
 We are not responsible for any damage or data loss incurred with his use.